tcoopman/irmin-tutorial/src/Backend.md

 # Writing a storage backend

-In this section I will explain how to write a custom storage backend for `Irmin` using a simplified implementation of [irmin-redis](https://github.com/zshipko/irmin-redis) as an example. `irmin-redis` uses a Redis server to store Irmin data.
+This section illustrates how to write a custom storage backend for Irmin using a simplified implementation of [irmin-redis](https://github.com/zshipko/irmin-redis) as an example. `irmin-redis` uses a Redis server to store Irmin data.

 Unlike writing a [custom datatype](Contents.html), there is not a tidy way of doing this.
 Each backend must fulfill certain criteria as defined by [Irmin.AO_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-AO_MAKER/index.html), [Irmin.LINK_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-LINK_MAKER/index.html), [Irmin.RW_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-RW_MAKER/index.html), [Irmin.S_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-S_MAKER/index.html), and [Irmin.KV_MAKER](https://mirage.github.io/irmin/irmin/Irmin/module-type-KV_MAKER/index.html).
 These module types define interfaces for functors that create stores.
 For example, a `KV_MAKER` defines a module that takes an `Irmin.Contents.S` as a parameter and returns a module of type `Irmin.KV`.

 ## Redis client

-In this example we'll be using [hiredis](https://github.com/zshipko/ocaml-hiredis) to create connections, send and receive data from Redis servers.
+This examples uses the [hiredis](https://github.com/zshipko/ocaml-hiredis) package to create connections, send and receive data from Redis servers.
 It is available on [opam](https://github.com/ocaml/opam) under the same name.

 ## The readonly store

-The process for writing a backend for Irmin requires only a few steps.
-The first step is to define the interface for your readonly ([RO](https://mirage.github.io/irmin/irmin/Irmin/module-type-RO/index.html)) store.
+The process for writing a backend for Irmin requires implementing a few functors.
+First off, the ([RO](https://mirage.github.io/irmin/irmin/Irmin/module-type-RO/index.html)) store.

 The [RO](https://mirage.github.io/irmin/irmin/Irmin/module-type-RO/index.html) module type requires the following types to be defined: